henry-pnhvu/PRINSAS-2.0/README.md

 PRINSAS 2.0 is a GUI-based Python tool for fitting the **Polydisperse Spherical Pore (PDSP) model** to Small Angle Scattering (SAS) data.
 It extracts pore size distribution, specific surface area (SSA), and porosity from scattering intensity measurements.

 ## Model Basis
 PRINSAS 2.0 is based on the **PDSP model**, which describes the differential scattering cross-section of a system composed of polydisperse spherical pores.
-The model incorporates Debye’s law for two-phase systems and is mathematically represented as:
+The model is derived from Debye’s law for two-phase systems and is mathematically represented as:

 $$
 \frac{d\Sigma}{d\Omega} (Q) = (\rho_1^* - \rho_2^* )^2  \frac{\phi(1-\phi)}{\bar{V}} \int_{R_{min}}^{R_{max}} V_r^2 f(r) F_{sph} (Qr) dr